Skip To Main Content

 Head shot of Board Member Ryan LaLonde

 Ms. Little currently works at Alameda Family Services, a community-based organization that offers premier mental health services, early childhood education, and family support.
-She is the agency's Director of Quality Improvement and Agency Operations and is responsible for supporting the agency's infrastructure efficiencies, including overseeing the Quality Assurance Department, the day-to-day administrative functioning and ensures agency projects are strategically integrated to meet client and community needs.
+She is the agency's Chief Operating Officer and is responsible for supporting the agency's infrastructure efficiencies, including overseeing the Quality Assurance Department, the day-to-day administrative functioning and ensures agency projects are strategically integrated to meet client and community needs.

 Previously, Ms. Little was the Systems Director for First 5 Association, a nonprofit membership organization that focuses on building early childhood systems and supports to ensure that California’s young children are safe, healthy, and ready to succeed in school and life.
 She also worked for 16 years with the Seneca Family of Agencies, a non-profit that provides vulnerable students with a continuum of community and school-based services, including mental health, education, permanency, and juvenile justice programs.
 As a teacher, principal/assistant, and quality assurance assistant director at Seneca, Board Member Little says, “I gained a deep understanding of the interconnectedness of children's social-emotional development and well-being, and students' education experiences.”